Rathkeale is situated just off the N21 highway, 25 kilometres (16 miles) south-west of the city of Limerick, Ireland.

 The town's population has three distinct origins: Irish, Palatine and Traveller.
 There is a significant population of travellers who use their homes here for some periods of the year.

 Until recently, the town was probably most widely known for its traffic jams, as the main flow between Limerick and Tralee became temporarily becalmed along its narrow main street.
 The Rathkeale bypass, constructed in the early 1990's, brought relief to all.
+The main street has changed little in 100 years, and our forefathers would probably still recognise it.

 The major change in Rathkeale's main street is the hotel.
 Following a memorable stay at the old Rathkeale House Hotel in 1991, we were delighted when we heard it had been demolished !
 We are sure you will be pleased with the comfort of its successor.
 The hotel phone number is + 353 69 63333.